 Improving the recognition of carers and the support they receive, and helping people to age well form two focal points in the NHS Long Term Plan.
 This strategic focus group meeting took place in June 2019 to establish how we can best support carers in City and Hackney.

 Allerton Road Surgery

-The current primary care contract for the Allerton Road Surgery expires on 31st March 2020.
-To ensure the continuation of high quality GP services from this practice, City and Hackney CCG is undertaking a procurement exercise to find a provider for the service moving forward.
+The primary care contract for the Allerton Road Surgery expired on 31st March 2020.
+To ensure the continuation of high quality GP services from this practice, City and Hackney CCG undertook a procurement exercise to find a provider for the service moving forward.
 As part of the procurement process we organised two patient engagement events at the practice and made a survey available to patients to have their say on what the service will look like from April 2020.
 The report detailing the findings of this consultation can be found here.

 Let's Talk about NHS Long Term Plan

 Between October 2018 and September 2019 City and Hackney residents are able to have their say on future of health and care services in the area.
 A number of events, surveys and focus groups have been taking place to gather people's views on what the NHS Long Term Plan should look like locally.
 You can click on the links below to read more about what we've learnt so far:

 Let's Talk about Stroke Services

 In February 2019, the CCG held a community engagement event on local stroke support services.
 The event was attended by over 70 City and Hackney residents who were either patients or carers.
 The ‘Let’s Talk’ workshop explored residents’ experiences of stroke services, received at home or in the community, through a series of discussion workshops.